vacu9708/Embedded-system/ARM architecture/2. Programmers’ Model/readme.md

 corrupting User mode state when the exception occurs.
 - **System mode**: System mode is one of the privileged modes, and it shares the same register set as the User mode.
 It has full access to the system's privileged resources.

+Switching between these modes is generally controlled by the ARM processor itself in response to certain events (like interrupts).
+However, software can also change modes explicitly, usually done by system-level code.
+This is achieved by modifying specific bits in the CPSR.

 ## Registers
 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/c4274b11-1a5f-4e1d-bbe9-49a0cfdbf5b2)<br>
 - Total of 37 registers(Sum of the registers in the picture above is 37)